Airbnb Taxes

 Taxes collected by Airbnb can only be paid out to the default Airbnb account payment method, regardless if the property has a different payment method configured in Airbnb.

-First, read through the possible scenarios and figure out which one applies to you.
-Then follow the directions in the Configuration section to configure them.
+First, read through the possible scenarios and decide which one applies to you.
+Then, follow the directions in the Configuration section to configure them.

 Possible Scenarios